Hi. Thanks for checking out my resume. I’m not currently looking for work, but all the information here is up to date.

 Society of Professional Journalists’ Mark of Excellence Award: I was honored to receive this award in 2010 for an interview I did with a Philadelphia police officer that led to an internal affairs investigation.

 Philadelphia City Paper Choice Award: I was among good company in 2009 when City Paper honored me for my controversial interview with a Philadelphia police officer.

 David E. Brace Scholarship for Community Service: Awarded to me during my final days as a Temple University student, this scholarship will always have meaning for me because it honored my love for and dedication to community journalism.
 I received the award for my reporting work for Philadelphia Neighborhoods and for starting NEast Philly.

-I’ve grown multiple Facebook pages and Twitter accounts past the 20,000 mark, and I know my way around WordPress.
+I’ve grown multiple Facebook pages and Twitter accounts from zero, and I know my way around WordPress.
 I’ve hosted an accidental reddit AMA, led a $1 million grant project and coordinated a two-day event for 20 public media innovators.
-I started, registered and closed my own media business.
+I started, ran and closed my own media business.